SoufianeAatab/LP-Practica2-Python/README.md

 # Práctica GEI-LP (2020 edition)

 PolyBot project, the second project for GEI-LP (2020 edition).
-This project consists of implementing a Telegram Bot, using Python, that replies textually and graphically to operations related to convex polygons.
+This project consists of implementing a Telegram Bot using Python that replies textually and graphically to operations related to convex polygons.

 ## Getting Started
 The project has the following structure.